-Scholars offer a range of suggestions as to what it means to be 'in God's image and likeness'.
-There is the fact that human beings are able to be in communion with God; that we are able, like God, to give ourselves in love to others; that, as male and female, we are able to be God's instruments in giving life to others who can communicate with God; and that we are able to be God's instruments in carrying on God's creating action of bringing order out of chaos.
+- Scholars offer a range of suggestions as to what it means to be 'in God's image and likeness'. - 1.
+There is the fact that human beings are able to be in communion with God; - 2. that we are able, like God, to give ourselves in love to others; - 3. that, as male and female, we are able to be God's instruments in giving life to others who can communicate with God; - 4. and that we are able to be God's instruments in carrying on God's creating action of bringing order out of chaos.

 However, for all its inspired beauty, the portrayal of human beings offered to us in the Book of Genesis is necessarily imperfect.

+evolutionary perspective

+Survival of the fittest

+instinct: fight/flight

+mating instinct

+bees

+What needs explaining in the human species is altruism "No one has greater love than this, to lay down one's life for one's friends"(John 15:13).

 Those who experienced Jesus tell us to look at him if we want to see how God wants human beings to be (see Catechism n.
 411).

+Paul writes:

-Paul writes: 'Adam is a type of the one who was to come' (Romans 5:14).
-'The first human being, Adam, became a 'living being' (Genesis 2:7); the last Adam [Jesus] became a life-giving Spirit' (1Corinthians 15:45).
+'Adam is a type of the one who was to come' (Romans 5:14).

+'The first human being, Adam, became a 'living being' (Genesis 2:7); the last Adam [Jesus] became a lifegiving Spirit' (1Corinthians 15:45).